Skip to Content

 How do I know if medical malpractice caused my child’s cerebral palsy?

-If your child was deprived of oxygen during birth, suffered a brain injury, or there were complications during delivery that weren’t properly managed, there may be a link to malpractice.
+If your child was deprived of oxygen during birth, suffered a brain injury, or there were complications during delivery that were not properly managed, there may be a link to malpractice.
 An experienced attorney can investigate and determine if you have a case.

 Is there a time limit to file a cerebral palsy lawsuit in Florida?